eeriespace/eeriespace.github.io/_posts/2020-03-11-play-report-the-poison-research-lab.md

 Resigned, she starts walking to the Order's Hall where she meets Merle Morton, a renowned spiritist specialised in the fire element and those entities that have a liking to it.
-Since the vestige that Lana wants to invoke has also something to do with fire, and because she has made her homework, she is able to keep a conversation with the expert and he is impressed.
+Since the vestige that Lana wants to invoke has also something to do with fire, and because she has done her homework, she is able to keep a conversation with the expert and he is impressed.
 They exchange phone numbers. ``CHA check``